 A ZOO FOR YOU, NORTH ALABAMA

-Donate to help bring the zoo and aquarium here faster.
+If you are excited about the zoo and aquarium coming, please donate to help bring it here faster.
 We have two ways for you to donate: once a year (now or as an annual donation) or once a month.
 Our donation platform will take care of the details, you just need to decide:

 * Monthly donations allow you to make an affordable donation each month that can add up to a bigger impact over the course of the year.